 may be of concern

-Breast abscess: breastfeeding should continue on the unaffected breast; feeding from the affected breast can
+Breast abscess: breastfeeding should continue on the unaffected breast; feeding on the affected breast can

 resume once treatment has started (8).